Vincenzo160/E-Ink-Schedule/README.md

    Display pins mapping, don't change if using socket<br>

 ## Schedule Format
-The Rasberry Pi Pico will retrieve your schedule from a web server, the screen can display up to 7 subjects if more are defined "..." will be displayed instead, if the day dosen't contain any subject a "free" screen will be displayed.
+The Rasberry Pi Pico will retrieve your schedule from a web server, the screen can display up to 7 subjects, if more are defined "..." will be displayed instead, if the day dosen't contain any subject a "free" screen will be displayed.
 Example Schedule:
 ```
 {